fastapi/fastapi/docs/tutorial/security/get-current-user.md

 ## Recap

-You can now get the current user directly in your path operation function.
+You can now get the current user directly in your *path operation function*.

 We are already halfway there.

-We just need to add a path operation for the user/client to actually send the `username` and `password`.
+We just need to add a *path operation* for the user/client to actually send the `username` and `password`.

 That comes next.